Leon Ware: Recording, songwriting, producing, and later career: 1976–2010s

 Some of the artists that Ware had written and produced for in between and after those periods include Shadow, Teena Marie, Jeffrey Osborne, Loose Ends, James Ingram, Melissa Manchester, Krystol, Bobby Womack, and Lulu, co-writing the latter's European hit, "Independence."

-In the '90s, his earlier work became a heavy source of samples in hip-hop music.
+In the 1990s, his earlier work became a source of samples in hip-hop music.
 William Ruhlmann of AllMusic wrote, "Such success didn't increase Ware's exposure as an artist, but it substantially increased his publishing income.
 At the same time, he was being discovered as a soul music progenitor, particularly in England, where the Expansion label began reissuing his solo albums."
 Ware then released his seventh album, Taste the Love, on his own Kitchen Records label in 1995 to help his cause.
 He also contributed to singer Maxwell's 1996 debut album Maxwell's Urban Hang Suite by co-writing "Sumthin' Sumthin'."
 The album is considered one of the landmark albums of the neo-soul genre.

 Throughout the 2000s, Ware continued to release several albums, which are Candlelight (2001), Love's Drippin (2003), Deeper (2004), A Kiss in the Sand (2004), and Moon Ride (2008).

 In the 2010s, Ware was featured in several projects by current artists, such as Cherry Bomb by Tyler, the Creator, Vibes by Theophilus London, and Love in Beats by Omar.
 In 2019, after two years of his death, a posthumous album, Rainbow Deux, was released.

 Personal life

 Ware was married four times.
 His second wife was Susaye Greene, whom he married in 1974 and would later divorce in the same year.
-He was married to Carol Ware until his death.
+He was married to Carol Ware from 1980 until his death.
+Their wedding took place on September 5, 1980 in Malibu, California.